observIQ/bindplane-agent/updater/README.md

 ## Updating Overview

-1. Collector receives PackagesAvailable message.
+1. The collector receives PackagesAvailable message.
-2. Collector downloads tarball containing new updater and updated artifacts (e.g. new collector, plugins, etc.) based on the contents of the PackagesAvailable message.
+2. The collector downloads tarball containing new updater and updated artifacts (e.g. new collector, plugins, etc.) based on the contents of the PackagesAvailable message.
-3. Collector unpacks tarball into `$INSTALL_DIR/tmp/latest`.
+3. The collector unpacks tarball into `$INSTALL_DIR/tmp/latest`.
-4. Collector copies the newest updater binary from `$INSTALL_DIR/tmp/latest` to the working directory.
+4. The collector copies the newest updater binary from `$INSTALL_DIR/tmp/latest` to the working directory.
-5. Collector starts the updater in as a separate process in a new process group.
+5. The collector starts the updater in as a separate process in a new process group.
   a.
 If the updater fails to stop the collector within 30 minutes,

 6. The updater starts, then shuts down collector through the service manager.
 7. The collector shuts down, orphaning the updater process.
 8. The updater creates a backup of the current installation directory in `$INSTALL_DIR/tmp/rollback`.
    a.
 If backing up fails for some reason, the updater starts the collector again and exits.
 9. The updater installs new artifacts, copying the new files into the the installation directory.
    a.
 If installation fails for some reason, a rollback is initiated.
 10. The updater updates the service configuration.